boombuster2000/Minesweeper/README.md

 - **ESC** - Exit the game

 ## Building the Project
-This project uses CMake for building and is dependent on the Raylib library, which CMake downloads automatically.
+This project uses CMake for building and is **dependent on the Raylib library, which CMake downloads automatically**.
 To build the project, follow these steps:

 1. Navigate to the project directory:
    ```sh